bazelbuild/rules_dotnet/tools/paket2bazel/README.md

 to deterministically generate Bazel targets for NuGet packages.

 ## How to use
+First you need to set up your paket.dependencies and paket.lock file.
+See the [Paket docs](https://fsprojects.github.io/Paket/) on how to get started with Paket.
+Note that the `storage: none` feature of Paket is not supported currently because `paket2bazel` needs to read the contents of the `packages` folder that Paket generates.

 First you needs to run paket2bazel to generate the `paket.bzl` file which will be loaded in your `WORKSPACE` file.